|Duration: 2 hours (the average time to complete the training program, including final assessments).

 Online Training Programs Include:

-The Pharmaceutical Regulatory Affairs: The European Centralized Procedure (CP) course is found in the following professional certification program(s):
+The Pharmaceutical Regulatory Affairs: The Mutual Recognition Procedure (MRP) course is found in the following professional certification program(s):

 Introduction: This session provides background information.
-It specifies the types of product for which the CP is mandatory and those for which it is optional.
-It discusses the types of Marketing Authorization Application, and characteristics of the application procedure.
+It covers products for which the MRP can be used, the types of Marketing Authorization Application, and characteristics of the application procedure.

 For more information on the BioPharma Institute’s training programs, or to suggest a course, please complete the form located below.
 Alternatively, you may call toll free in the US: (888) 4-BIO-LRN, international callers can dial (201) 301-8370, or email Support@BioPharmaInstitute.com.